deolandwad/quote-calculator/README.md

 ﻿# quote-calculator
-Quote Calculator application that calculate monthly payment, amortization schedule and history of records for those who apply a loan.
+Quote Calculator application that calculate monthly payment, list amortization schedule and see history of records for those who apply a loan.

 It also utilize the following technologies and patterns: